payloadcms/payload/packages/plugin-stripe/README.md

 ### Endpoints

 One core functionality of this plugin is to enable a two-way communication channel between Stripe and Payload.
-To do this, the following custom endpoints are automatically opened for you:
+To do this, the following custom endpoints are automatically opened for you.

 >NOTE: the `/api` part of these routes may be different based on the settings defined in your Payload config.